Dr. Meredith O’Loughlan

 Health Consultant/ Workshop Facilitator/ Presenter

-For more than 25 years, Dr. Meredith has extensively researched & used Chinese herbal medicines & nutritional supplements to address the wide range of signs & symptoms arising from her neurological condition, Multiple Sclerosis.
+For more than 25 years, Meredith has extensively researched & used Chinese herbal medicines & nutritional supplements to address the wide range of signs & symptoms arising from her neurological condition, Multiple Sclerosis.
 She has also explored food as medicine, gaining deep insight into how types of food directly impact on the body.
-She has been her own test case for 25 years - an experience that has guided her clinical practice, shaped the development of the Neurobiome Method™ & supported her own health to reach where it is today & the health of many others.
+She has been her own test case for 25 years - an experience that has guided her clinical practice, shaped the development of the NeuroBiome Method & supported her own health to reach where it is today & the health of many others.
+Her illness has been her greatest teacher - revealing what it truly takes to heal the body, prevent disease & relapse, and cultivate vibrant health to live life to the fullest.

-Dr. Meredith learnt that modern living has changed how our bodies function substantially, making us more vulnerable to modern diseases like autoimmunity.
-Seeking answers, she combined Chinese Medicine & Functional Medicine—the East & West, the old & new, wisdom & science—creating the Neurobiome Method™, a unique approach to healing the body.
+Present-day living has changed how our bodies function, making us more vulnerable to modern diseases including auto-immunity.
+Seeking answers, Meredith combined Chinese Medicine & Functional Medicine - the East & West, the old & new, wisdom & science - creating the NeuroBiome Method - a unique, modern medical protocol designed for whole-body healing & wellbeing.

 Qualifications: